Meet the Parents: Home media

-The film was released on VHS and DVD on March 6, 2001.
+Meet the Parents was released on VHS and DVD on March 6, 2001, by Universal Studios Home Video.
 The DVD sales for it were successful, taking in more than $200 million for 2001.
 Billboard magazine listed it as having the highest video sales for all weeks from March 31 up to and including April 21, being the top-selling DVD for the weeks of March 24 and March 31, and being the top-rented video for the weeks of April 7 and April 14.
 Within its first week of release, it made $4.3 million in DVD rentals, beating the previous record held by What Lies Beneath.
-Earning $21.4 million, the film had the second-highest home-video rentals at the time, after The Sixth Sense.
+Earning $21.4 million, the film had the second-highest first week home-video rentals at the time, after The Sixth Sense.

 The DVD release provides only the letterbox format of the film and is also 108 minutes in length.
 The aspect ratio is 1.85:1 with an accommodation for an enhanced 16:9 playback.
 English-language audio tracks available with the film are a 5.1 Dolby Digital and DTS, with the primary difference being slightly louder low frequencies on one of the tracks.
 A French-language audio track is also available, although in only 5.1 Dolby Digital Format.
 English language subtitles are provided as well.

 The single-disc "Collector's Edition" contains two audio commentaries, one a light-hearted and humorous discussion between Roach, Stiller, De Niro and producer Jane Rosenthal, and the other a more formal technical commentary on the filmmaking aspects by the director and editor Jon Poll.
 The director discusses issues that include working with the cast, using the best camera angles for comedic effect, discussing scenes that were improvised and scenes that were scripted, and commenting on issues surrounding shooting on location.
 The editor speaks about putting together the best functioning comedy from material that was filmed, and discusses some deleted scenes that were excluded from the DVD release.

 In addition, the DVD features a twelve-minute outtake section, three minutes of deleted scenes, and Universal's Spotlight on Location featurette.
 Spotlight on Location is a standard 24-minute-long featurette about the making of the film that includes interviews with the cast members and contains behind-the-scenes footage.
 It also contains two games called Take The Lie Detector Test and The Forecaster Game, as well as PC material such as wallpapers and screensavers.
 There are also trailers for The Mummy Returns and Captain Corelli's Mandolin.

 The region 2 edition of the DVD was released on October 22, 2001.
 A region 1 "Bonus Edition" was released on December 14, 2004, in both widescreen (1.85:1) and fullscreen (1.33:1) formats.
 Both editions contain three additional featurettes: Silly Cat Tricks, The Truth About Lying and a 12-minute-long Jay Roach: A Director's Profile.

 A new 4K UHD Blu-ray edition of Meet the Parents was released on August 12, 2025.